Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1905 Paper on Relativity

-In June 1905, a remarkable chronological coincidence occurred.
-On June 5, Henri Poincaré presented to the Paris Academy of Sciences his note “On the Dynamics of the Electron,” published the same day in the \emph{Comptes rendus de l’Académie}.
-The issue was mailed around June 9 to most European university libraries, as was customary.
-The University Library of Bern regularly received this journal, as confirmed by surviving collections.
-It is therefore plausible that the issue containing Poincaré’s note was available in Bern by mid-June.
-Einstein’s paper on special relativity reached the \emph{Annalen der Physik} on June 30, implying that he sent it around June 28.
+The chronology of June 1905 deserves attention.
+On 5 June 1905, Henri Poincaré presented to the Paris Academy of Sciences his note \emph{Sur la dynamique de l'électron}, published in the \emph{Comptes rendus de l'Académie des sciences}.
+Einstein's paper on special relativity reached the \emph{Annalen der Physik} on 30 June 1905.
+The interval between these two dates is short, but historically significant.

+It must first be emphasized that Einstein's work was already advanced before Poincaré's note appeared.
+In his letter to Conrad Habicht dated 18 May 1905, Einstein announced several papers then in preparation: one on radiation and light quanta, another on Brownian motion, and a third dealing with the electrodynamics of moving bodies and involving a modification of the theory of space and time.
+Einstein was already working on the problem in mid-May, and probably had a substantial draft or at least a clearly structured project by then.

+The question raised here is therefore narrower.
+It concerns not the origin of Einstein's theory, but the possible timing of its submission.
+The issue is whether the appearance of Poincaré's note in the \emph{Comptes rendus}, if it became visible in Bern during June, may have encouraged Einstein to send an already advanced manuscript without further delay.

+The material possibility of rapid circulation should not be dismissed.
+The \emph{Comptes rendus} were distributed quickly to scientific institutions, and the University Library of Bern regularly received the journal, as confirmed by surviving collections.
+It is therefore plausible that the issue containing Poincaré's note could have been available in Bern in the second half of June.
+This does not prove that Einstein saw it, but it removes any argument based on material impossibility.

-A striking example of the speed of the early twentieth-century postal service is provided by Einstein’s paper on the photoelectric effect.
-The manuscript bears Einstein’s handwritten note: “Bern, 17 March 1905.”
-The printed journal states: “Received 18 March 1905”—only one day later, indicating its arrival at the \emph{Annalen der Physik} office in Leipzig, 700 km away.
-For the relativity paper, published in the same volume, only one date appears: “Received 30 June 1905.”
-No location or sending date is given, unlike in the photoelectric paper.
+A striking example of the speed of early twentieth-century scientific communication is provided by Einstein's own paper on the photoelectric effect.
+The manuscript bears the handwritten date ``Bern, 17 March 1905.''
+The printed journal states that it was received by the \emph{Annalen der Physik} on 18 March 1905---only one day later, at the Leipzig editorial office.
+For the relativity paper, by contrast, the printed journal gives only the date of receipt: 30 June 1905.

-Einstein thus had, in principle, about two weeks to become aware of Poincaré’s brief note before sending his own manuscript.
-This window does not prove actual reading, but it gains significance given the unusual urgency with which Einstein worked at the time.
-Since January, he had already submitted two papers to the \emph{Annalen der Physik}—the study on the photoelectric effect in March and that on Brownian motion in May—not to mention his new doctoral dissertation submitted in Zurich at the beginning of 1905.
-In addition, he contributed bibliographical notices to the \emph{Beiblätter zu den Annalen der Physik}: in the first half of 1905, Einstein signed fourteen reviews—eight published in early March and six in late June—covering the most recent literature in various fields of physics.